Check the status of CVEs. Learn More.

 Our Linux security specialists can answer any questions you may have about protecting your Ubuntu systems - or any other Linux distribution you're running on

-Yes, for now.
-That’s because in the Ubuntu release cycle every Ubuntu LTS release has a fixed support window that lasts for five years.
+No. That’s because in the Ubuntu release cycle every Ubuntu LTS release has a fixed support window that lasts for five years.

 Ubuntu 20.04 LTS released on April 23, 2020, which is called Focal Fossa, and still has several years of ongoing support left with free standard support security updates through April 2025.
 You have the option to pay for Ubuntu Pro extended security maintenance through 2030.
 However, in 2024, you should start planning for a migration for when the next LTS version is released, so that you’re not forced to migrate in a rush.